 Regardless of what social media platform you are targeting, video content is well-received by most audiences.
 For example, on Twitter, tweets will receive 6 times more retweets when a video is added.
 It is a telling metric that shows how much videos capture the attention of audiences.

 Social users are more likely to engage with a post if there is a chance that the author will respond.
-It can spark debate and responses in the comment section that adds a lot of value to the post.
+It can spark debate and responses in the comment section that add value to the post.
 Also, answer questions in the comment section to provide value for followers.

 Aligning with influencers that are not in competition with your products or service is a smart idea.
 You can gain access to their audience and grow your one much faster.
 You may have to give away free products to influencers in exchange for access.